I have been on a smoothie kick of late.

 Being a Produce Manager I am handling fresh fruit 40 plus hours a week so thinking about what I can make with it is always on my mind.

 In an effort to be healthier I have been using Almond milk in said smoothies.
+I thought since I always have almonds on hand I would try making almond milk from scratch.

 Try it once, you’ll never go back to store bought.